 Top FX Providers

-Below shows the ‘top 3’ best forex brokers based on the costs (spreads and commission), choice of forex trading platform, customer support levels, risk management features (such as stop-loss orders) and financial markets offered.
+Below shows the ‘top 3’ best forex brokers based on the costs (spreads and commission), choice of forex trading platform, customer support levels, risk management features (such as stop-loss orders) and financial markets offered for 2020.
 These fx providers (in-order of recommendation) are:

 - IC Markets – Best FX provider for intermediate/low fee traders